MonacoProtocol/sdk/README.md

 # Introduction

 The Monaco Protocol is a decentralized liquidity network for exchange-based applications built on the Solana blockchain.
-It serves as crucial infrastructure upon which third-party front-end applications for wagering on binary outcome events can be built while accessing a shared liquidity pool.
+It serves as crucial infrastructure upon which third-party applications for wagering on binary outcome events can be built while accessing a shared liquidity pool.

-## Why is the Monaco Protocol useful?
+## Benefits of The Monaco Protocol

+- Fully non-custodial.
+  - Funds are held in escrow and paid out to the trader wallet on settlement.
-- The Monaco Protocol streamlines the wagering process.
+- Streamlines the wagering process.
+  - Traders can specify the highest price that they are willing to take on a particular market outcome.
+  - Incorporates the concept of smart matching / exposure in directly correlated outcomes to ensure that the smart contract only takes the minimum amount necessary from a given trader’s wallet to safely cover that trader’s maximum exposure across all of the trades that trader has placed in a set of directly correlated outcomes.
+  - Traders can cancel unmatched or partially matches orders at any given moment.
-- It helps provide greater liquidity for participants, reduce spreads, and offer lower prices.
+- Helps provide greater liquidity for participants, reduce spreads, and offer lower prices.
-- It lowers the take rates of institutions and middlemen.
+- Lowers the take rates of institutions and intermediary.
-- It reduces settlement times, increases transparency, and improves capital efficiency.
+- Reduces settlement times, increases transparency, and improves capital efficiency.
+  - Incorporates the ability to determine the outcome of events in a decentralised fashion based upon third party oracles.

 ## Why Solana?

-- High throughput and low costs are key pillars for any exchange-based mechanism, they are the foundation for building amazing user experiences.
+- High throughput and low costs are key pillars for any exchange-based mechanism.
+  - These are the foundation for building amazing user experiences.
-- The Solana blockchain offers theoretical TPS speeds of up to 50,000/second with costs of a fraction of a cent.
+- The chain offers theoretical TPS speeds of up to 50,000/s which cost a fraction of a cent.
-- By building on the Solana blockchain, the Monaco Protocol delivers high speeds and low transaction costs while eliminating counter-party risk.
+- Counter-party risk is eliminated as funds are controlled by the fully-audited protocol program.

 ## Is the Protocol audited?

-- The protocol has been audited by [sec3](https://www.sec3.dev/).
+- Every protocol release is audited by [sec3](https://www.sec3.dev/).
-- The full report is available [right here](media/pdf/sec3_audit_the_monaco_protocol_nov_2022.pdf).
+- Full reports are available in the protocol repository at https://github.com/MonacoProtocol/protocol/tree/main/audit/sec3/

 ## The Protocol on Mainnet